-This year has marked the fourth year since the Music High School Attached to the Faculty of Music, Tokyo University of the Arts (MHS) has been very active since it was designated in 2016 as a Super Global High School (SGH) by the Ministry of Education, Culture, Sports, Science and Technology.
-This project aims to nurture global leaders who can play an active role internationally in the future.
-Our school is the only arts-oriented high school to receive this designation.
-Through a variety of efforts implemented over the five-year period ending in 2020, MHS aims to further improve and develop based on its collaborative partnership with the Tokyo University of the Arts.
+This year has marked the fourth year since the Music High School Attached to the Faculty of Music, Tokyo University of the Arts (Geikō) was designated as a Super Global High School (SGH) by the Ministry of Education, Culture, Sports, Science and Technology in 2016.
+This project aims to nurture international-minded leaders who can play an active role in a global society.
+Our school is the only music high school to have been designated as SGH in Japan.
+Through a variety of projects having been implemented over a five-year period, Geikō has improved and developed further based on its collaborative partnership with our parent institution, Tokyo University of the Arts.

 Geikō was established in 1954, when the Japanese economy was in its post-war recovery, with the support of the stakeholders who all shared the strong wish for an early childhood special music education.
 In 1999, Japanese Traditional music study course was added to the music composition and music instrumental courses (piano, strings, wind and percussion).
 We welcome around 40 students, who aim to become a professional musician, from all over Japan every year.

 Among many music high schools in Japan, we recognize that our school is unique in that it provides both Japanese Traditional and Western classical music educations.
 Having moved from Ochanomizu to Ueno in 1995, our school have recently completed the renovation of the campus facilities.
 Located next to Tokyo University of the Arts, we are strengthening our ties with the university for further effective music education.
 For instance, students study under university teachers in major courses including solfège, music theory, orchestra and chamber music.
 They can also take basic French and German language courses provided by the university as part of collaborative work in the research of Global Communication of SGH.